The Ultimate Itinerary for 7 Days in Ireland

 Regardless if you drink whiskey, visiting the Jameson Distillery is a must for any trip to Ireland.
 I do not like any whiskey and even I had a great time.
 Of course, Jameson is Adam’s favorite whiskey, so he had the BEST time!
 The guided tour takes visitors throughout the distillery to learn about Jameson’s history, the entire process of making Irish whiskey and what makes Jameson special.
 The tour lasts around 75 minutes and finishes with a complimentary glass of Jameson.

 Total driving time: 3 hours

-If you have more time: Visit the English Market in Cork, Blackrock Castle Observatory and the city of Cobh
+If you have more time: Visit a cheese factory in West Cork, the English Market, Blackrock Castle Observatory, and the city of Cobh.

 Places you cannot miss: Torc Waterfall, Muckross Abbey, driving the Ring of Kerry, Blarney Castle, and Jameson Distillery

 Day 6: Finish your 7 days in Ireland Itinerary in Dublin

 After 6 days of driving, it is time to relax, drink, eat and explore in the capital of Ireland – Dublin.
 I cannot think of a better city to finish an epic trip throughout the country than Dublin.
 The city is vibrant in culture, tradition, and charm.